Hackinator07/thebirdiebriefing.github.io/src/data/articles/cpkc-womens-open-2025.md

 **Be Part of It**

 The CPKC Women's Open is a full-on festival for fans of all ages, and this year there are plenty of ways to make your tournament experience unforgettable.
 [General admission tickets](https://www.cpkcwomensopen.com/tickets/) start at $21 for Wednesday, $52 Thursday through Saturday, and $63 for Sunday.
 A full-week pass is available for $147.
-Juniors 12 and under get free grounds access when accompanied by an adult, and those 13–17 enjoy a 15% discount on specific single day grounds tickets, making it easy to bring the next generation of fans to the action.
+Juniors 12 and under get free grounds access when accompanied by an adult, and those 13–17 enjoy a 15% discount on specific single-day grounds tickets, making it easy to bring the next generation of fans to the action.

-For those looking to elevate the experience, the Heritage Lounge offers an exclusive viewing deck between the 11th and 12th holes, complete with covered seating, upgraded food and beverage, reserved washrooms, and closed circuit televisions.
+For those looking to elevate the experience, the Heritage Lounge offers an exclusive viewing deck between the 11th and 12th holes, complete with covered seating, upgraded food and beverage, reserved washrooms, and closed-circuit televisions.

 Fans can also upgrade their tickets for $30 per day to access the themed 10th hole, The Rink.
 Yes, we're talking puckboards.
 Somebody better roll in with an [Odyssey Hockey Stick Putter](https://odyssey.callawaygolf.com/putters/putters-2025-happy-gilmore.html).
 What's more, your upgrade is a donation to support MacKids, and every dollar will be matched by CPKC.

-The CPKC fan experiences beyond The Rink include the First Tee Long Putt Challenge, golf-inspired carnival games, Autograph Alley presented by Golf Town, and two Brooke Brigade viewing zones give juniors front-row access to the 1st and 15th greens.
+The CPKC fan experiences beyond The Rink include the First Tee Long Putt Challenge, golf-inspired carnival games, Autograph Alley presented by Golf Town, and two Brooke Brigade viewing zones that give juniors front-row access to the 1st and 15th greens.
 Participants also get t-shirts, snacks, and drinks, making it a full-on fan experience for the next generation of golf enthusiasts.

 So whether you're chasing the thrill of the leaderboard, enjoying the festival atmosphere, or simply looking for a unique day out with family and friends, the CPKC Women's Open delivers a chance to see the world's best up close while making memories that last long after the final putt.